A New Way to Think About Holidating: 4 Tips to Help You Thrive During Holidays

 4. Party with a purpose

-Host a virtual party and invite everyone in your building - even if you don’t know them.
-If you're easing back into in person gatherings - consider a small group of people who have been in your 'pandemic pod'.
+Host a party and invite everyone in your building - even if you don’t know them.
+If you're easing back into in person gatherings - consider a small group of people who have been in your inner circle.
 Put flyers all around and ask everyone to bring a friend.

 Do your best to show up exuding confidence, even if it is virtual and you’re nervous.
 Showing approachability, friendliness, and interest will create a positive first impression.

 Who knows?
 You might meet the dapper man with the warm smile who lives down the hall in the virtual break out room on Zoom.

 At the holidays, take a deep breath; fill your date card if and when it feels good to you, not because you’re feeling lonely.
 If you need to take a break from dating, that’s fine.